Photo courtesy of Mike CorseDeep Roots Farm, Bonno Road, Canton

 Seems we will never hear the end of "take your calcium pills everyday" advice.
 Despite evidence to the contrary; taking single constituent calcium pills does not in fact build healthy, strong bones, health experts still tell clients to take 1000 mg daily.

 Long term observation of calcium takers shows that this pill popping habit does not build stronger bones or stave off fractures.

 To get your Vitamin D locally, I recommend eating 2 whole eggs daily (from a local farmer who lets the chickens run about free, eating what they want to eat and getting plenty of sunlight year round).
 Keep the yolks soft, barely cooked, to preserve the nutrients.
-I blend them, raw, into my cold chai coffee or in the chocolate milk I make for Eli.
+I blend them, raw, into my cold chai coffee or in whole food chocolate milk.
 If you want to try these tasty beverages, email me for the recipes, firstname.lastname@example.org

 Deep Root CSA, Mike and Maria Corse, Bonno Road, Canton: http://deeprootfarm.wordpress.com/ Mike will be selling at the Canton Farmer's Market when the crop comes in... keep checking!